jabolcni/Lambergar/README.md

 ## Tuning

-This version comes with option to tune evaluation parameters (material values and PSQT values).
+Tuning was introduced in version v0.4.0 for tuning HCE evaluation parameters (material values and PSQT values).
+Version v0.6.0 introduced evaluation based on neural network and newer version use NNUE as a default option for evaluation.
+However, HCE evaluation is still an option with setting `setoption name UseNNue value false`, so code for tuning of HCE parameters has been kept as part of the project.

 Go into directory `tuner`.
 Run python script `python tuner.py --mode on` which will change the mode of the zig code of the Lamberger engine for tuning.
 Compile the engine with `zig build` command.
 In `tuner.zig` line `var file = try std.fs.cwd().openFile("quiet-labeled.epd", .{});` write the name of the file with position and results of the game.
 File with positions should have fen position followed with either `[1.0]` for white won, `[0.5]` draw or `[0.0]` for black won.
 Example: